 Please note: Scraping the ice off your car first thing in the morning while contemplating your very exsistence is NOT a small joy of winter, mmkay?? *eye twitching*

 Above all else, be kind to yourself.
 If you know this time of year is more difficult for you, mentally or physically, then it’s important to take it easy.
-If you fancy spending a day or two slobbing out because you are feeling exhausted, or you just want to be alone to wallow in self pity – indulge yourself a little bit.
+If you fancy spending a day or two slobbing out because you are feeling exhausted, or you just want to be alone to wallow in self pity – indulge yourself a little bit, and most importantly don’t feel guilty about it.
 Do what feels good for you – within reason!

 I’ve also shared some other tips to brighten your mood here.